cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 });
 ```

-If you fire up game now you should have a tower man that can pick up dots and towers.
+If you fire up the game now you should have a tower man that can pick up dots and towers.

 <div class='example-loader fixed' data-src='/tower_man/index3.html'></div>